"Ships are the nearest thing to dreams that hands have ever made." - Robert N. Rose

 The higher staff-to-guest ratio will allow for more gracious service.
 On the cruise lines below, you would be very unlikely ever to hear the words "no" or "impossible."

 The higher space-to-guest ratio means that not only will cabins be larger (comparing like cabin types), but public areas will be more spacious as well.

 It has been said of one of these cruise lines, "They'll make you feel like family."
 It's been said of a different one, "They will make you feel important."
 These are distinctions, among many others, that can make a difference in how you feel about your vacation.
-It is for this reason that we recommend booking through a travel agent who can help to guide you to the right one for you.
+It is for this reason that we recommend booking through a travel advisor who can help to guide you to the right one for you.